-If you have never heard of blue zone longevity before then you are in for a treat, but it is hard work; these people live naturally into very old age and ten times as many achieve one hundred.
+If you have never heard of blue zone longevity before then you are in for a treat, but it is hard work; these people live naturally into very old age and ten-times as many achieve one hundred.
 Sign up to our newsletter below if this strikes a chord with you.

-Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself, your family and friends, and Mother Earth for future generations.
+Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself, the family and Mother Earth for future generations.
 We promise not to spam you with daily emails promoting various products.
-You may get an occasional nudge to buy one of my books!
+You may get an occasional nudge to buy one of my books.

 Here are the back issues.

 Did you find this page interesting?
-How about forwarding it to a friend, or book and food junkie; or, better still, a Facebook or Twitter tick would help.
+How about forwarding it to a friend, or book and food junkie?
+Better still, a Facebook or Twitter tick would help.

 56 Groenekloof Rd,